 Borrowing and Reverse Repurchase Agreements.
 The Fund shall be permitted to borrow from any bank so long as immediately after such borrowings, there is an asset coverage of at least 300% and that in the event that such asset coverage falls below this percentage, the Fund shall reduce the amount of its borrowings within three days (excluding Sundays and holidays) so that asset coverage is at least 300%.
 The Fund may borrow money from a bank to, among other things, finance the purchase of securities for its portfolio.
 Pledging securities and purchasing securities on a when-issued, delayed-delivery or forward-delivery basis are subject to this limitation.
 The Fund will not invest more than 5% of its net assets in reverse repurchase agreements.
-A reverse repurchase agreement is a transaction in which the Fund sells securities to a bank or securities dealer and simultaneously commits to repurchase the securities.
+A reverse repurchase agreement is a transaction in which the Fund sells securities to a bank or securities dealer and simultaneously commits to repurchase the securities from the bank or dealer at an agreed-upon date and at a price reflecting a market rate of interest unrelated to the sold securities.
 An investment of the Fund's assets in reverse repurchase agreements will increase the volatility of the Fund's NAV.
 A counterparty to a reverse repurchase agreement must be a primary dealer that reports to the Federal Reserve Bank of New York or one of the largest 100 commercial banks in the United States.